elitejake/Moby-Project/README.md

 See [`LICENSE.md`](https://github.com/elitejake/Moby-Project/blob/main/LICENSE.md) for more info.

-## Thanks
+## Acknowledgements
 If you found this resource useful, consider donating to these people/organizations:
-- To Grady Ward, for creating these awesome lists and placing them on public-domain.
+- To **Grady Ward**, for creating these awesome lists and placing them on public-domain.
-- To the Internet Archive, for preserving the internet, including preserving the  Moby Project's original files.
+- To **Internet Archive**, for preserving the internet, including preserving the  Moby Project's original files.
-- To Project Gutenberg, for hosting public-domain eBooks.
+- To **Project Gutenberg**, for hosting public-domain eBooks.
-- To Wikipedia (and it's volunteers), for providing information about the Moby Project.
+- To **Wikipedia** (and it's volunteers), for providing information about the Moby Project.
 - To all others who helped in the creation of this lexical resource.
 - To the contributors of this repository.

-If I forgot to mention anyone here, please let us know by opening an issue or starting a discussion.
+If I forgot to mention anyone here, please let us know by opening an issue.

 ## Disclaimer
 The views expressed in the repository does not necessarily reflect the views of the contributors.